PhoenixAI333/Phoenix-morality-charter/README.md

 ---

-> *“Faith.
+>*Faith.
 Transparency.
 Trust.
-Phoenix AI sets the standard for AI with a soul.”*
+Phoenix AI sets the standard for AI with a soul.*

 ---